Jackbuthesuck/Controller-Wrapper-For-Sentakki/README.md

 **Touch Mode (Recommended):**
 - Stick → Aim
 - L1/R1 → Touch
-- L2/R2 → Slide note path locking (Currently only support 90 degree and 45 degree streight slide, hold the trigger then treat them as if they were edge slide)
+- L2/R2 → Slide Note Path Locking (Currently only support 90 degree and 45 degree streight slide, hold the trigger then treat them as if they were edge slide)
-- L3/R3 → Wide touch (for touch note and such)
+- L3/R3 → Palm Touch (for touch note and such)

 **Mouse Mode (Legacy):**
 - Left Stick → Cursor position